mission-systems-pty-ltd/comma/README.md

 Instead, this documentation is intended to provide more and more step-by-step tutorials and recipes for **comma** command line applications.

 The library code is self-documented.
-You can generate it with **doxigen**.
+You can generate it with **doxygen**.
 Use **git grep** or explore code of respective applications for usage examples.

 # installation